 Most subscribers are happy with the results from their investments on PeerStreet.
 However, they prefer to diversify to reduce the risk involved with foreclosure and default.

-Final Review: Is PeerStreet Worth it?
+Final Review: Is PeerStreet Worth It?

 If you want to start your journey in real estate investments and “learn the ropes” of real estate investing, PeerStreet features loan investments that you might want to investigate.

 This system can create a passive way of earning income.
 Users can even take advantage of the automated investing feature on the site to make real estate investing streamlined and fast.

-If you have an extra $1,000 you want to invest, the Peer Street website may be a good venue for you.
+How you use the PeerStreet site depends on how much of yourself you want to put into real estate investments.
+If you have an extra $1,000 you want to invest, the Peer Street website may be a suitable venue for you.